Compare any two graphics cards:

 Pixel Rate

-Both cards have exactly the same pixel fill rate, so in theory they should be equally good at at anti-aliasing, and be capable of handling the same resolutions. (explain)
+Both cards have the exact same pixel rate, so theoretically they should perform equally good at at anti-aliasing, and be capable of handling the same screen resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.